rboxvelasco/Scrabble/README.md

 - Play in **Catalan**, **Spanish**, or **English** 🌍
 - Human vs. **Bot** 🤖 or Human vs. **Human** 👥
 - Profile management with different avatars and personal statistics 📊
+- For a better experience, turn on the sound on your computer 🔊
 - Full Swing-based GUI, identical on Linux and Windows 🖥️

 ---